Birth is a journey, with different rhythms at different times.

 "YESSSSSSS!
 Come on baby"!

-Birth partners should be aware of transition - reassure and remind Mum that she's doing a great job - these feelings mean that you'll be meeting your baby real soon.
+Birth partners should be aware of and expect transition; to remind and reassure that you're doing a great job - after all, these feelings mean that you'll be meeting your baby before long.

-For mothers - use whatever sounds, positions and breathing styles that feel right, when you're contemplating and shooting down that rollercoaster
+For mothers - use whatever sounds, positions and breathing styles you like as you're heading down that rollercoaster!

 "My contractions were strong and I began to become fearful of how I would cope [Klaire then chose to have a large glass of Zinfandel]....
 Ahhh that was a well deserved glass of wine, and really helped me to loosen up.
 I was laughing between the contractions and relaxing more and refocusing on the task ahead."